-The arrival time of the ship as noted on the Ports of Auckland cruise ship timetable shows the pilot boarding time.
+A: The arrival time of the ship as noted on the Ports of Auckland Cruise ship timetable shows the Pilot boarding time.
 The ship then takes approximately an hour and a half to arrive alongside the berth.
-For example, if the pilot boarding time is 5:30am, the ship should be alongside the berth and tied up around 7:00am.
+For example, if the Pilot boarding time is 5:30am, the ship should be alongside the berth and tied up around 7:00am.

-Q: What time do passengers starting disembarking the cruise ship?
+Q: What time do passengers start disembarking the cruise ship?